icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ## Machine readable intepretation of Licences

-The Registry maintains an RDF document at a well known URL which maps Licence URLs to Permissions (what you are allowed to do with the data) and Obligations (what you must do when providing derivative data to others).
+The Registry maintains an RDF document at a well known URL which maps Licence URLs to Grants (what you are allowed to do with the data) and Obligations (what you must do when providing derivative data to others).

 The document is one or more `ib1:LicenceInterpretation` objects.